 Aphrodite believes that Japan is a highly interesting culture, which challenges her to explore further.
-“I admire Japanese people for their way of living, for the things they learn since childhood.
+"I admire Japanese people for their way of living, for the things they learn since childhood.
 More specifically, they learn to keep everything clean and they are disciplined.
-They also have amazing architecture to show, which combines the traditional with the modern elements and the food…it’s a different story by itself!”
+They also have the amazing architecture to show, which combines the traditional with the modern elements and the food…it’s a different story by itself!"

-“Japan is also known for the technological development and the impressive fashion.
+"Japan is also known for its technological development and impressive fashion.
 In other news, it has it all!
 ‘India, Argentina and Mexico have their own impressive “colour” as well, but Japan combines everything.
-Now, the country also makes videos for the Olympic Games and they are simply shocking,” says Aphrodite.
+Now, the country also makes videos for the Olympic Games and they are simply shocking," says Aphrodite.

 Architecture and culture →

 What is the correlation between architecture and culture?
 Is architecture a carrier of culture, as many believe?
 Are a country and its people identified by the architectural expressions?
 "Well, I am not completely sure if this is the case," admits Aphrodite.
 "Generations are evolving, are moving forward and they differentiate from the previous ones.
 So, I cannot say with certainty that a country is identified by its architecture."